Saskatchewan Pension Plan: Investing

 The SPP offers two funds, the Balanced Fund (BF) and Diversified Income Fund (DIF) formerly Short-term fund.
 The BF is targeted for long-term growth of capital and has medium volatility, while the DIF provides a low risk option that offers income from diversified sources.
 Members are able to set an allocation of their investments between these two funds to match their risk tolerance and other investment goals.

 The low management expense ratio (MER) of the SPP means your money enjoys better long term growth.
-The MER on the BF has a historical range of 0.79% - 1.24%.
+The MER on the BF has a historical range of 0.79%–1.24%.
 Moreover, the average annual rate of return (earnings) on the BF fund since inception has been 8.10%.

 Retirement

 Planning for retirement is a dilemma faced by many Canadians, and often necessitates developing a strategy to have multiple streams of income during retirement years.
 The SPP can help bridge the gap between Old Age Security, the Canada Pension Plan, TFSAs, RRSPs, personal savings, and an employer pension plan to offer additional financial security during retirement.
 The money contributed to the SPP can be converted to an annuity, locked-in retirement account, or prescribed registered retirement income fund.
 In 2021 they introduced a Variable Benefit option for members in Saskatchewan.
 The retirement options available to SPP members are covered on the SPP website.
-Retirement from SPP must take place between the ages of 55 to 71.
+Retirement from SPP must take place between the ages of 55 and 71.